-Resistant starch is defined as the product of starch and starch degradation.
+Resistant starch is defined as the product of starch and starch degradation in food industry.
 It is similar to fiber and resists digestion in small intestines but instead ferments in the large intestine.
 Let’s answer some common questions about resistant starch.

 People have been eating starch for thousands of years.
 Starches usually break down into glucose when they are digested.
 Some starches are difficult to digest, so the term resistant starch is used.
 Resistant starch is now more important because of its positive effects on human health, including prebiotic effects, laxation and hypocholesterolemic, and hypoglycemic effects.
 It also reduces the risk of colon cancer and ulcerative colitis.
 Let’s answer some common questions about resistant starch.

 - What are the different types of resistant starch?

 - Are these types of resistant starch found naturally, or are they manufactured?

 - What is the purpose of resistant starch in the baking industry?

 - Are there consumers who are interested in high-fiber products?

 - Are consumers prone to equate high fiber with bad taste?